 Again we find that A has the greatest percentage.
 To be sure, this may partially depend on the fact that A also possesses the greatest number of imperfect reproductions.
-Given a small quantity of reactions, it is usual that the greater the total number of the same, the more imperfect reactions will occur in groups.
-But in order that this should be probable it could not occur in so great a measure as in our case, where, on the other hand, B and C have not a much smaller number of imperfect reactions when compared to A. It is significant that C with her slight emotions during the experiment shows the minimum of imperfect reproductions arranged in series.
+Given a small number of reactions, it is usual that the greater the total number of the same, the more the imperfect reactions will occur in groups.
+But this cannot account for the high proportion in our case, where, on the other hand, B and C have not a much smaller number of imperfect reactions when compared to A. It is significant that C with her slight emotions during the experiment shows the minimum of imperfect reproductions arranged in series.